brtcrt/lasercats/README.md

    ```sh
    git clone https://github.com/brtcrt/lasercats.git
    ```
-2. Use you IDE's import feature or the terminal to build the gradle project from the desktop/build.gradle [a link](desktop/build.gradle) file.
+2. Use you IDE's import feature or the terminal to build the gradle project from the [build.gradle](desktop/build.gradle) file.

-3. Run the project using the gradle run task under desktop/other.
+3. Run the project using the gradle run task from lasercats/Tasks/other.

 OR